rljacobson/jasper2/_posts/2015-01-28-the-grammar-of-mathematical-expressions.markdown

 ## Conclusion

 You can see that there is a reason most languages--even computer algebra systems--require an explicit multiplication symbol.
-Requiring a * is a small price to pay for a simpler language grammar.
+Requiring a `*` is a small price to pay for a simpler language grammar.

 This is a great example of how tweaking a very simple problem can sometimes produce a very challenging problem.
-As a math teacher I really like this example because there is so much opportunity to teach.
+As a math teacher I really like this example, because there is so much opportunity to teach.
 We review the concept of order of operations and how order of operations works in mathematics, and we learn about a strategy for dealing with order of operations in formal grammars.
-All of this from a very applied, very real-world problem that the students can value.
+All of this is done from a very applied, very real-world problem that the students can value.

 But the punchline shouldn't be that writing a formal grammar for a math expression parser is hard.
 Rather, writing grammars in general is hard, language itself is hard.
 This challenge came up in the context of math expressions, but it could just as easily come up in the context of parsing any language.
 John Levine [3] calls writing a grammar with error recovery a "black art," Cooper and Torczon [4] call compiler construction an "art and science," Michael L. Scott [5] refers to the "art" of language design and cites Donald Knuth [6] as suggesting programming can be regarded as the "art of telling another human being what one wants the computer to do."
 I like to think that what these heavyweights are telling us is that we should embrace the difficulty as something beautiful.